BarbarianJan/MyRoadtoPython/README.md

 - Created a program for PYGLATIN project

+- Created a working game Battleship by following the directions of Codecademy

 - Creating a program that functions for encrypting and decrypting data messages.

 2) use Python [Pandas](https://pandas.pydata.org/) library in work environment.